haroohie-club/ChokuretsuTranslationUtility/Documentation/ReverseEngineering.md

     ```csharp
         MagicLengthInteger = 0x7FF + (MagicInteger & A) * MLSB;
     ```
     and then uses that MagicLengthInteger in an absolutely unhinged routine to calculate the file length.
-An implementation of the routin can be found in the `GetFileLength()` method in [`ArchiveFile.cs`](../HaruhiChokuretsuLib/Archive/ArchiveFile.cs).
+An implementation of the routine can be found in the `GetFileLength()` method in [`ArchiveFile.cs`](../HaruhiChokuretsuLib/Archive/ArchiveFile.cs).

     Encoded file lengths and offsets are all multiples of 0x800.